Treatment depends on the type of abscess and how large it is.

 Incision and drainage

 You may have a skin abscess that needs draining.
-If so, you'll probably have a small procedure under a local anaesthetic.
+If so, you'll probably have a small procedure.
+You will get a local anaesthetic to numb the area where your abscess is.

 During the procedure, the surgeon cuts into the abscess, to allow the pus to drain out.
 They may also take a sample of pus for testing.

-When the pus has been removed, the surgeon will clean the hole with sterile saline (a salt solution).
+When the pus has been removed, the surgeon will clean the area.

 The abscess will be left open but covered with a wound dressing.
 This means if any more pus is produced it can drain away easily.
 If the abscess is deep, an antiseptic dressing may be placed inside the wound to keep it open.